brosand/JetStuff/README.md

 ## Step 4: Train the model
 I will only discuss the neural network here, as Sofia has written up training the LDA.
 The two neural networks are a simple fully connected network, and a convolutional network.
-For a simple diagram explaining the difference, see https://stats.stackexchange.com/questions/114385/what-is-the-difference-between-convolutional-neural-networks-restricted-boltzma
+For a simple diagram explaining the difference, see [this stackexchange post](https://stats.stackexchange.com/questions/114385/what-is-the-difference-between-convolutional-neural-networks-restricted-boltzma)
 The fully connected network is run with a Relu activation function, and the final layer is a softmax function.
 The specific architecture of the CNN can be found in the CNNModel.png file.
 To train the network, we need two or more datasets, directly produced by our preprocessing.
 Any number of data files can be used, but they must each be from a separate class.